WebCDC/spam_bot/README.md

-# spam_bot
+# Spambot
 This is a spam bot created to use only on Windows
-You can run this bot on Linux using wine.
+It's also possible running in Linux using wine.

+# Running on windows
+Double click and follow the instructions.

 ## Running on Linux
 ```